How to Survive Colic- From a Mom Who Has Been There

-I think it’s best to understand what colic is before we dive into how to help fix it.
-Colic is typically related to a discomfort in baby’s belly.
+I think it’s best to understand what colic is before we dive into how to help fix it and how to survive colic with your baby.
+Colic is typically related to discomfort in the baby’s belly.
 It is described as a baby crying for more than 3 hours a day, for more than 3 days a week, for more than 3 weeks.
 Think of it as the rule of 3’s.
 It is identified most commonly by a healthcare professional.
 But, if you have a friend who has a baby that has experiences colic, then they’ll likely be able to help you decide if you’re baby is experiencing colic.

 It is intense, and it’s evident that the baby is uncomfortable and in pain.
 For baby’s who experience colic, it will usually begin any time after 2 weeks.
 If you’re wondering how long will colic last in babies, it usually ends by the time baby is 5-6 months old.
 There are cases where colic lasts for more than 6 months.

 There is no definite answer about what causes colic in babies because really, colic is just a term used in the medical community to describe babies who just don’t seem happy.
 It’s evident something that is bothering them, but because they can’t talk, it really is a guessing game.